 The spatially explicit outputs from this application of BRAT provides stakeholders with the information needed to understand potential risks, constraints and opportunities for using beaver in restoration and conservation.
 Not only does this information help with broad-scale planning efforts, but the resolution is sufficient to support design and on- the-ground implementation of conservation and restoration activities.

 Scope and Extent of the Project

-BRAT Deliverable Data Products include:
+BRAT Deliverable Data Products:

 - KMZ files of the four primary BRAT outputs (existing dam capacity, historic dam capacity, human-beaver potential conflict and beaver conservation and restoration zones) here

 Shapefiles and Geodatabases for the four primary outputs and standard inputs here

 Layer packages that identify the inputs, intermediates, and outputs here